Cancer Vaccines: Milestones, Promises, Opportunities, and Challenges

 - True or False: The mRNA cancer vaccine instructs dendritic cells to make cancer-specific neoantigens to train cytotoxic T cells (CTL) for the recognition and destruction of cancer cells.

-- True or False: The MSKCC-BioNTech pancreatic cancer vaccine successfully delayed tumor relapse by 18 months, based on data collected 18 months post-vaccination.
+- True or False: The MSKCC-BioNTech pancreatic cancer vaccine successfully delayed tumor relapse by 18 months.

 - Cancer Vaccine Research and Development: Challenges and Opportunities